Creative ideas, thoughts, mind wanderings for youth services, events, meetings, cell groups..

 Another popular one.
 I thought the young people would think it a bit sad but no, they didn’t want to stop.
 I thought they were grown-up?
 Like me?
 I was painting too.
 No budding artists but lot’s of expressions of worship.
 They even want to do it again?!?
 Tables covered in paper, water pots, water paints, paper and brushes

 We did an event around Autumn and sprinkled leaves everywhere round the church.
 We tried to debug the leaves first but hey, a few spiders here and there adds to the realism.
 We also used cargo/army netting.
 Might be difficult to do if your theme is winter..
 Still, at Christmas we used lights..

-Always a popular one.
-And believe me, if you want to come up with a point you'll find a Simpsons clip to match it (click here for some suggestions).
-Be careful to watch it before - some have swearing, lewd comments etc.
+If you want to come up with a point you’ll find a Simpsons clip to match it.
+Be careful to watch it before – some have swearing, lewd comments etc.